AA90416/rpm-repos/README.md

 ####Configuration

+Setup your Nginx configuration and make sure its working properly before proceeding.
+If you had a previous configuration files that you backed up in the previous step, restore them.

-Edit your nginx.conf file to include the naxsi core rules:
+Once Nginx is working properly without naxsi being enabled, edit your nginx.conf file to include the naxsi core rules:

 	sudo nano /etc/nginx/nginx.conf